biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

    - Citation detection and web searches happen in parallel
 3. **Web Search Process** (for detected citations):
    - Search the appropriate legal database
-   - Validate the first result using LLM
+   - Fetch the full HTML page
-   - Extract the relevant content from the page
+   - Validate using the actual page content (not just metadata)
 4. **Enhanced Execution**:
    - If web content is found: SI-7 and SI-8 receive the original query plus the fetched legal text
    - If no web content found: SI-7 and SI-8 are skipped entirely